templ-fun/evm-protocol/README.md

 ## Protocol At a Glance
 - Create a templ tied to a vanilla ERC‑20 access token; members join by paying an entry fee in that token.
 The fee is split into burn, treasury, member‑pool, and protocol slices.
 - Existing members accrue pro‑rata rewards from the member‑pool slice and can claim at any time.
 Templs can also hold ETH or ERC‑20s as external rewards.
-- Any ETH or ERC‑20 sent directly to the templ is held by the templ and governed: governance can withdraw these funds to recipients, or disband them into claimable external rewards for members.
+- Donations (ETH or ERC‑20) sent directly to the templ address are held by the templ and governed: governance can withdraw these funds to recipients, or disband them into claimable external rewards for members.
 ERC‑721 NFTs can also be custodied by a templ and later moved via governance (see NFT notes below).
 - Governance is member‑only: propose, vote, and execute actions to change parameters, move treasury, update curves/metadata, or call arbitrary external contracts.
 - Optional dictatorship lets a designated “priest” directly execute DAO‑only actions when enabled; otherwise all such actions flow through governance.
 - Pricing curves define how the entry fee evolves with membership growth (static, linear, exponential segments; see `CurveConfig` in `TemplCurve`).